dell/omnia/docs/source/limitations.rst

 - Currently, Omnia only supports the splitting of switch ports.
 Switch ports cannot be un-split using the `switch configuration script <InstallationGuides/ConfiguringSwitches/index.html>`_.
 - The IP subnet 10.4.0.0 cannot be used for any networks on the Omnia cluster as it is reserved for Nerdctl.
 - Installation of vLLM and racadam via Omnia is not supported on Ubuntu 20.04.
+- Omnia v1.6 does not support configuration of a DNS server on the control plane; that is, the ``DNS`` parameter in `input/network_spec.yml <InstallationGuides/InstallingProvisionTool/provisionparams.html>`_ is not supported.